NAACP Elects New President, Will Assume More Political Non-Profit Tax Status

 "We shouldn't have a president - we shouldn't have a country that tolerates this type of situation," he told NPR's Morning Edition at the time.
 "We have lived through this.
 We should've learned from our history.
 And there's no reason for us to repeat this history again."

-Perhaps signaling his willingness to also perform activism over more contemporary mediums, Johnson also responded to Trump via Twitter.
+Perhaps signaling his willingness to also perform activism over more contemporary mediums, Johnson responded to Trump via Twitter.

 When Trump gives permission for hate to thrive, this is what happens.
 Sick. #Charlottesville@NAACP— Derrick Johnson (@DerrickNAACP) August 12, 2017